lowryel/pyAutomation/Managing Right in Linux.md

 Let's dive into it.
 I'm pretty sure most of us have seen some of these commands before:
 - chmod 700 hello.py, chmod 754 hello_world.sh, or chmod 777 /etc/kubernetes however, we do not understand the figures.
-- This is what they means.
+- This is what they mean.
 Remember the three rights stated earlier, this is what they are reffered to in numerical terms. **4 - read, 2 - write and 1 - execute** and each of the commands above (chmod '700') also represent **7-user, 0-group and 0-others** in that order.

 Now, that is not the end of it.
 Each figure (700) = chmod 7=4+2+1 0=0+0+0 0=0+0+0 which all represent the read, write and execute permissions for each user on a file or directory.

-Eg. **chmod 754 hello.py** means *a user/owner can 4-read, 2-write and 1-execute the hello.py file, and the group users can 4-read and 1-execute the hello.py file, but the other users can only 4-read that file.
+Eg. **chmod 754 hello.py** means *a user/owner can 4-read, 2-write and 1-execute the hello.py file, and the group users can 4-read and 1-execute the hello.py file*, but the other users can only 4-read that file.

+So just do the math whenever you want to use **chmod 777** on any important file.